eric-lgonz/Enterprise-Network-Expansion/README.md

 - Apply the access-distribution-core design model to optimize performance, scalability, and manageability in a multi-layer enterprise environment

-This project will be split into 6 parts, with each section focusing on a different phase of the enterprise network upgrade to keep things organized and easy to follow.
+This project will be split into 7 parts, with a new part being uploaded each week until 5/25/25.
+Each section will focus on a different phase of the enterprise network upgrade to keep things organized and easy to follow.

+Credit: Rick Graziani, professor at University of California - Santa Cruz and Curriculum Engineering Team Member at Cisco, created the idea for this lab that uses Packet Tracer.
+My project shown here is a write up that demostrates my knowledge of the lab, with my own adjustments in its implementation.

 <h2>Technologies Used</h2>